Green NAU

 Benefits Accordion Closed

 Benefits: Reduced life-cycle operating costs per vehicle, reduced maintenance demand, increased vehicle replacement ROI, reduced total cost of vehicle ownership and potential for future ‘vehicle-to-grid’ connections for all NAU-owned vehicles to manage loads and reduce peak demand resulting in additional revenue from APS for demand side management.
-Co-benefits include improved campus air quality, a visible demonstration of NAU’s climate commitment, and demystifying EVs.
+Co-benefits include improved campus air quality, a visible demonstration of NAU’s carbon neutrality commitment, and demystifying EVs.

 Investment Accordion Closed